Uniforms of the United States Army: History

 The design of early army uniforms was influenced by both British and French traditions.
 One of the first Army-wide regulations, adopted in 1789, prescribed blue coats with colored facings to identify a unit's region of origin: New England units wore white facings, southern units wore blue facings, and units from Mid-Atlantic states wore red facings.
 Bandsmen wore red uniforms to make them more easily identifiable to commanders on the field of battle.
 Pantaloons were originally white, following British uniforms, but were changed to gray in 1821 and sky blue in 1832.
 Infantry wore tricorne hats, with different cover prescribed for cavalry and specialist troops depending on function.

 The original Revolutionary War enlisted uniform jacket was dark blue with state-specific facing colors.
 This was worn with a white waistcoat and breeches and black shoes.
 All ranks wore a black tricorne hat with a black cockade; later a white cockade was inset to represent the American alliance with Bourbon France.
 From 1782, Regulars had red facings.
 Foot regiments (infantry, artillery, and supporting units) wore gold-metal buttons and lace.
 Horse regiments (cavalry, light dragoons, and horse artillery) wore white-metal buttons and lace.

 From 1810, the uniform changed to follow European trends.
 The tight-fitting and short-skirted double-breasted coatee replaced the single-breasted coat, and the waistcoat was discontinued.
-Militia wore gray coatees (still worn as a ceremonial uniform at West Point today) and regulars wore national blue (dark-blue) coatees (except for musicians, who wore reversed red coatees with blue facings).
+Militia wore gray coatees, still worn as a ceremonial uniform at West Point today.
+Regulars wore national blue (dark-blue) coatees, except for musicians, who wore reversed red coatees with blue facings.
 Enlisted ranks wore the coatee with a black stovepipe shako, white or gray trousers with matching button-up spats, and black short boots.

 Facings and buttonhole trim were discontinued in 1813.
-From the early days of the Continental Army the wearing of a sword and a worsted crimson sash served as a badge of rank for all sergeant grades, but by 1820 the worsted sash became a privilege to first sergeants and above only (from 1781, until 1833, the "first sergeant" was simply the senior sergeant in a company or battery and was not a separate grade of rank).
+From the early days of the Continental Army, the wearing of a sword and a worsted crimson sash served as a badge of rank for all sergeant grades.
+By 1820, the worsted sash became a privilege of first sergeants and above only.
+From 1781, until 1833, the "first sergeant" was simply the senior sergeant in a company or battery and was not a separate grade of rank.

-Beginning in the 1850s, U.S. military leadership began to place an increased emphasis on French army tactics and styles, influenced, in part, by the rise of Napoleon III.
-The most extreme examples showing the adoption of French military fashion was in the use of zouave uniforms by some U.S. Army infantry regiments, and the purchase of 10,000 chasseurs à pied uniforms to outfit the Excelsior Brigade.
-However, more subtle styling - including frock coats, kepi hats, and collar ornaments - were more common during and after the American Civil War.
+Beginning in the 1850s, U.S. military began to place an increased emphasis on French army tactics and styles, influenced, in part, by the rise of Napoleon III.
+The most extreme adoption of French military fashion was in the use of zouave uniforms by some U.S. Army infantry regiments, and the purchase of 10,000 chasseurs à pied uniforms to outfit the Excelsior Brigade.
+More subtle French styling – including frock coats, kepi hats, and collar ornaments – were more common for uniforms of the Union Army during and after the American Civil War.